The Changing Landscape of Payment Processes

 Last year, only about 30% of companies were fully compliant with the PCI DSS Standards.
 That is down 8% from 2018, and 2018 was down 5% from the year before.
 So why aren’t companies complying with PCI DSS?
 It boils down to two primary reasons; it is difficult on a technical level to implement the upgraded security measures, and it can be costly to perform the necessary, routine audits to ensure PCI DSS compliance.
 While it certainly takes time and resources to become PCI DSS compliant, the benefits far outweigh the risks.

-While PCI DSS focuses on protecting payment information, the Healthcare Information Portability and Accountability Act (HIPPA) protects Protected Health Information (PHI) as well as Electronic Health Records (EHR).
+While PCI DSS focuses on protecting payment information, the Healthcare Information Portability and Accountability Act (HIPAA) protects Protected Health Information (PHI) as well as Electronic Health Records (EHR).
 These categories essentially cover all patient medical records and history.
-HIPPA compliance is a must for medical practices because health records with standard information included is considered 10%-20% more valuable to hackers than credit card information.
+HIPAA compliance is a must for medical practices because health records with standard information included is considered 10%-20% more valuable to hackers than credit card information.

 How Do Data Breaches Happen?